srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

   - endpoints: ["srl1:e1-1", "srl2:e1-1"]
 ```

 How does clabernetes layout this link when the lab nodes srl1 and srl2 can be scheduled on different worker nodes?
-Well, clabernetes takes original link definition as provided by a user and transforms it into a set of point-topoint VXLAN tunnels[^2] that stitch the nodes together.
+Well, clabernetes takes the original link definition as provided by a user and transforms it into a set of point-to-point VXLAN tunnels[^4] that stitch the nodes together.

 Two nodes appear to be connected to each other as if they were connected with a veth pair.
 We can check that LLDP neighbors are discovered on either other side of the link: